 What is an Executor?

-An Executor is an individual named in a Will that is asked to administer the estate of someone who has passed away during the probate process.
+An Executor is an individual named in a Will who is asked to administer the estate of someone who has passed away during the probate process.

 Can my will have more than one executor?